CprimeLearningLabs/terraform-aws-intro/labs/lab-4.5-Multiplicity/lab4.5-multiplicity.md

 }
 ```

 We can now add a resource declaration to create the S3 buckets.
-Look at the code below to see how we use the map key and values in the resource.
+Examine the code below to make sure you understand how it is using the map key and map values in the resource.
 ```
 resource "aws_s3_bucket" "lab-bucket" {
   for_each = local.application_buckets